tuyunbin/DIRL/README.md

 # Distractors-Immune Representation Learning with Cross-modal Contrastive Regularization for Change Captioning
 This package contains the accompanying code for the following paper:

 Tu, Yunbin, et al. ["Distractors-Immune Representation Learning with Cross-modal Contrastive Regularization for Change Captioning"](https://www.ecva.net/papers/eccv_2024/papers_ECCV/papers/05989.pdf), which has appeared as a regular paper in ECCV 2024.
+The arxiv version is [here.](https://arxiv.org/pdf/2407.11683)

 ## We illustrate the training and testing details as follows: